Trump Campaign Gets Maine Court Victory over Voter ID, Ballot Harvesting

 The ARA argued that certain voting laws are “unconstitutional in light of the COVID-19 pandemic and amid questions as to the ability of the United States Postal Service [USPS] to deliver absentee ballots in a timely fashion.”

-Among its arguments, the ARA contended that needing a photocopier to provide identification while registering to vote online is unnecessarily burdensome and that prohibiting paying third parties to handle ballots cuts off an “important avenue of assistance” for voters.
+Among its arguments, the ARA contended that needing a photocopier to provide identification while registering to vote online is unnecessarily burdensome and that prohibiting third parties who handle absentee ballots from accepting compensation cuts off an “important avenue of assistance” for voters.

 Stokes cited in the court decision that Maine remains one of the states least affected by the novel coronavirus and that the state, through its attorney general, has obtained relief that prevents the USPS from implementing relevant changes to operations before the November 3 election.